gorgias/app-form-LoyaltyLion/README.md

 # LoyaltyLion form

-This forms allows you to create a LoyaltyLion integration into your Gorgias account easily!
+This forms allows you to create a LoyaltyLion integration into your Gorgias account easily.
 Feel free to fork it and adapt it, in order to create a form to easily add your own application to Gorgias!

+The form is accessible there: https://github.com/gorgias/app-form-LoyaltyLion/settings/pages